- Information Resource Guide

 - Massachusetts Drug Overdoses and Poisonings Reports

-The Injury Surveillance Program, Bureau of Health Information, Statistics, Research and Evaluation)
+The Injury Surveillance Program, Office of Data Management and Outcomes Assessment

 - Massachusetts Behavioral Risk Factor Surveillance System (BRFSS)

 - Massachusetts Youth Health Survey (YHS)

 - SAMHSA – Substance Abuse and Mental Health Services Administration

 A branch of the US Department of Health and Human services charged with improving the quality and availability of prevention, treatment, and rehabilitative services to address substance abuse and mental illness.
 Offers data and statistics on: National Survey on Drug Use and Health (NSDUH), Emergency Room Data (DAWN), Facilities Data (NSSATS/NMHSS), Treatment Data (TEDS)).

 - CSAT – Center for Substance Abuse Treatment

 The mission of the Center for Substance Abuse Treatment is to promote community-based substance abuse treatment and recovery services for individuals and families in every community.
 CSAT provides national leadership to improve access, reduce barriers, and promote high quality, effective treatment and recovery services.